Sanae Takaichi: First leadership bid and Kishida Government (2021–2024)

 From August 2022, Takaichi served as Minister of State for Economic Security in Kishida's government.
 She was in charge of preparing a bill to implement a security clearance system for classified information relating to economic security.
 The lack of such a system had prevented Japan from joining the Five Eyes.
 The bill was made law by the Diet in May 2024.

-Hiroyuki Konishi, a Constitutional Democratic Party of Japan-affiliated House of Councillors member, said on 2 March 2023 that he obtained a government document indicating that the former Abe government may have intended to interfere with the freedom of broadcasting by putting pressure on broadcasters that were critical of the LDP.
+On 2 March 2023, Hiroyuki Konishi, a House of Councillors member from the Constitutional Democratic Party of Japan, said that he obtained a government document indicating that the former Abe government may have intended to interfere with the freedom of broadcasting by putting pressure on broadcasters that were critical of the LDP.
 Takaichi was Minister of Internal Affairs and Communications at the time the document was said to have been created.
 When pressed during a committee session the following day, Takaichi said that the document was "fabricated" and vowed to resign from parliament if the document were proven genuine.

 Several days later, on 7 March 2023, the Internal Affairs ministry confirmed that the document was created by ministerial officials, and opposition Diet members called on Takaichi to resign.
 Following the announcement, Takaichi held to her position that the remarks attributed to her within the document were fabricated, adding that Konishi should bear the burden of proving the document's authenticity.

 In August 2023, Takaichi expressed concern that plans to sell the government's stake in Nippon Telegraph and Telephone could make Japan's telecommunications infrastructure vulnerable to China.